Supplementary feeding for Turtle Doves

 Other considerations

-Supplementary feeding for Turtle Doves can now be paid for as part of a Countryside Stewardship agreement (SP9 Species Supplement).
+Supplementary feeding for Turtle Doves can be paid for as part of a Countryside Stewardship agreement (SP9 Species Supplement).
 Talk to your local Operation Turtle Dove or Natural England advisor for more details.

-Other seed eating birds of conservation interest such as Linnet, Tree Sparrow, House Sparrow, Reed Bunting, Corn Bunting and Yellowhammer have been found to be more abundant on fed plots.
+Other seed-eating birds of conservation interest such as Linnet, Tree Sparrow, House Sparrow, Reed Bunting, Corn Bunting and Yellowhammer have been found to be more abundant on fed plots.
 The presence of other birds should not prevent use by Turtle Doves, and indeed may alert Turtle Doves to the presence of the seed.
 Trail cameras can be a good way of monitoring what is using your feeding sites.

 Download the Supplementary feeding of Turtle Doves PDF.